 How are you going to be able to support your clients in this new world?

-The 2nd trend that I predict is that, with massive job losses around the world and a global recession, there will be a massive influx of new coaches into an already overcrowded market.
+The 2nd trend in the coaching industry that I predict is that, with massive job losses around the world and a global recession, there will be a massive influx of new coaches into an already overcrowded market.

 Now, I work with clients at two ends of the spectrum: my retainer clients have been in the business for 20 or more years and are leaders in their respective zones of excellence.